jbogarin/go-cisco-spark-resty/docs/PeopleApi.md

 Update details for a person, by ID.

 Update details for a person, by ID.
-Specify the person ID in the personId parameter in the URI.
+Specify the person ID in the personID parameter in the URI.
 Only an admin can update a person details.
 Email addresses for a person cannot be changed via the Cisco Spark API.
 Include all details for the person.
 This action expects all user details to be present in the request.
 A common approach is to first GET the person's details, make changes, then PUT both the changed and unchanged values.

 ### Parameters